Highlights of the DNP in Psychiatric Mental Health Track

 Share Your Scholarly Excellence

-We foster hands-on learning, immediate coaching, community building, and lasting professional support.
-You can also apply for the UW-Madison LEND (Leadership Education in Neurodevelopmental Disabilities and Related Disabilities) Fellowship.
+We support your growth through hands-on learning, real-time coaching, and a strong professional community.
+You can also apply for the UW–Madison LEND Fellowship to deepen your leadership in neurodevelopmental disabilities.

 Advanced Practice Certificates